Healthy Pumpkin Pancakes

 How to make healthy pumpkin pancakes

+Step 1- Make the pancake batter.
 In a high-speed blender or food processor, add all your ingredients and pulse until a thick batter remains.
-If your batter is a little too thick, add some extra milk.
-Let your batter sit for 5 minutes, to thicken.

-• You’ll notice that this recipe includes a full tablespoon of baking powder.
+• You’ll notice that my recipe includes a full tablespoon of baking powder.
 This isn’t a mistake, as it helps the pancakes become super fluffy.
 Be sure to use a good quality baking powder, as some leave a metallic aftertaste.

 • If you don’t have vinegar, you can also use lemon juice or orange juice.